sanjib-sen/fyat/docs/README.md

-# Welcome to BRAC University
+# Welcome to CETUS Information Dashboard

 > Here you will get all the information in one place.
 Cheers!